Kreyren/wng/README.md

 ### Custom build

-To build with a custom build, you have to create a `build.py` file with your code to build.
+To build with a custom build, you have to create a `build.py` or `build.rb` file with your code to build.

-If you want to specify a special python interpreter path, add the section `"pyinterpreter" : "path2python"` to your project.json.
+If you want to specify a special python / ruby interpreter path, add the section `"pyinterpreter" : "path2python"` or `"rbinterpreter" : "path2ruby"` to your project.json.

 Minimal python version required : 3.5
+Minimal ruby version required : 2.3

 Then run your script with `wng build --custom`

 ### Use WNG api !

-Wng API provides some useful things to compile your project as you want to.
+Wng api provides some useful features to compile your project

+It is available in Ruby and Python

+*Note : If both build.rb & build.py files exists, build.py will be used*

 ```py
 from wngbuild import * # Import all from wngbuild module